Skip to content

 Motivation

-If you give an AI agent a large skill file — a CLAUDE.md, a system prompt, a long markdown playbook — you are handing it a document and hoping it follows it consistently.
-It won't.
-It will skip steps it thinks it remembers, confuse the order of operations, and interpret the same instruction differently on every run.
+If you give an AI agent a large skill file — a CLAUDE.md, a system prompt, a long markdown playbook — you hand it a document and hope it follows the steps consistently.
+It does not.
+The agent skips steps it remembers from earlier in its context, confuses the order of operations, and interprets the same instruction differently on every run.
 The file grows as you try to compensate.
 The problem worsens.

-abtree replaces the skill file with a YAML behaviour tree.
+abtree replaces the skill file with a behaviour tree.
 Instead of handing the agent the whole document, the runtime hands it one step at a time, verifies the result, and advances the cursor.
-The agent never sees what's coming next.
+The agent only ever sees the next request.

 What abtree is not